-TRITON AP-EMAIL enables a default self-signed TLS certificate with product installation that is used for incoming connections.
-The email protection system presents this certificate during TLS communications.
+Forcepoint Email Security enables a default self-signed TLS certificate with product installation that is used for incoming connections.
+The email security system presents this certificate during TLS communications.

-You can view certificate information and generate a new self-signed certificate on the Settings > Inbound/Outbound > TLS Certificate page.
-You should note that generating a new certificate overwrites any certificate that already exists.
+You can view certificate information and generate a new self-signed certificate on the page Settings > Inbound/Outbound > TLS Certificate.
+Generating a new certificate overwrites any certificate that already exists.

 You can also use a certificate from a third-party certificate authority (CA) for outgoing connections.
-TRITON AP-EMAIL uses CA-issued root and intermediate certificates (along with the default CA certificate bundle) to verify a server certificate presented by a third-party mail server during TLS communications.
-You need to generate encryption keys and a CSR to send to the CA and then import the purchased certificate files to the Email module.
+Forcepoint Email Security uses CA-issued root and intermediate certificates (along with the default CA certificate bundle) to verify a server certificate presented by a third-party mail server during TLS communications.
+It is necessary to generate encryption keys and a CSR to send to the CA and then import the purchased certificate files to the Email Security module.

-Because the email hybrid service advanced email encryption option does not perform properly with the self-signed certificate, a trusted third-party certificate from a CA is required.
+Because the email hybrid service Forcepoint Email Encryption option does not perform properly with the self-signed certificate, a trusted third-party certificate from a CA is required.
 (See Trusted third-party certificates for a list of trusted third-party certificates to use with advanced email encryption.)

-The following sections provide details about generating encryption keys and a CSR and importing a third-party certificate to the Email module.
+The following sections provide details about generating encryption keys and a CSR and importing a third-party certificate to the Email Security module.